riccardoori11/OperatingSystems_3EasyParts/Chapter4.md

 Operating Systems are filled with various important data structures, an example of this would be the process list which keeps track of all the running programs in the systems.

+Virtualziing the CPU entails giving the illusion of many CPU existing

+What tis time and space sharing?

+What are scheduling policiies?

+What are registers?

+What is the program counter?

+What is the low-level mechanism

+A program is a file on disk.
+The OS loads it into memory, creating a process.
+The CPU runs this process by executing instructions from the memory copy not the disk.

+What is the stack used for ?

+Whta is the heap used for?

+What are the 3 default file descriptors of a process?

+What are the different states a process can be?
+Running, ready and blocked

+Map these states onto a graph

+When do processes get blocked?

+What is the process list DS?